 How much will I have to pay for care?

-After the means test the local authority should give you a written record of their decision of what you will have to pay and what they will pay, and how they calculated it.
+After the means test the Health Trust should give you a written record of their decision of what you will have to pay and what they will pay, and how they calculated it.

 How much you will have to pay will depend on:

 - What type of care and support you need

 - The area you live in (as costs may vary across the country)